kili-technology/automl/README.md

 ## Usage

-We made AutoML very simple to use.
+We made Kili AutoML very simple to use.
 The following sections detail how to call the main methods.

 ### Train a model